 What Dogs Are High Risk for Heartworm?

 Heartworm disease affects dogs of all breeds and ages.
-However, dogs in warm and humid climates carry an increased risk of heartworm disease due to the prevalence of mosquitoes in these areas.
+However, dogs in warm, humid climates face a higher risk of heartworm disease due to the prevalence of mosquitoes in these areas.

-Additionally, dogs that spend too much time outdoors, especially in the warmer months, will be more susceptible to a heartworm infection.
+Additionally, dogs that spend too much time outdoors, especially in the warmer months, are more susceptible to heartworm infection.
 Even then, mosquitoes can enter the home and infect indoor dogs.

 How Long Can Dogs Live With Heartworms?